 // Calling a task using positional association generate_pulse(pulse_time, pulse_out);

 We can also use the automatic keyword with verilog tasks in order to make them reentrant.
+Again, this keyword was introduced in the verilog 2001 standard meaning it can't be used with verilog 1995 compatible code.

 As we talked about previously, using the automatic keyword means that our simulation tool uses dynamic memory allocation.